microsoft/nanotune/docs/fit/coulomboscillationfit.rst

 The `CoulombOscillationFit` class detects peaks within a 1D trace.
 To this end, the `find_peaks` routine implemented in `scipy.signal` is used.
-It also determines the voltage different between consecutive peaks, which can then be used to determine other quantities such as capacitances.
+It also determines the voltage difference between consecutive peaks, which can then be used to determine other quantities such as capacitances or lever arms.

 An example of a Coulomb oscillation fit is shown below.
-Note that this routine is currently to very robust against noise, i.e. some noises are mistaken for peaks.
+Note that this routine is currently not very robust against noise, i.e. some noise is mistaken for peaks.
-This fitting procedure has not been used in the demonstration of the initial nanotune tuning procedure (autonomous tuning paper).
+It has not been used in the demonstration of the initial nanotune tuning procedure (autonomous tuning paper).

 .. _coulomb_fit: